 This is of course a simplification but it

-addition, available measurements such as on the RPG site clearly indicate
+In addition, available measurements such as on the RPG site clearly indicate

 that a single value for all bands will not suffice.
 Indeed, for some diffuser

-designs, the diffusion coefficient may vary more with frequency than its absorption
+designs, the diffusion coefficient may vary more with frequency than its

-coefficient and the scattering coefficient:
+the diffusion coefficient and the scattering coefficient:

 4. How can scattering coefficients be estimated?

 This is likely to be the "FAQ of all FAQs" regarding software like CATT-Acoustic™ that handles diffusion and the answer is a combination of good and bad news.
 The bad news is that there exists no tables of data nearly as well spread and accepted as those for absorption coefficients.
 The data that does exist so far covers mainly commercially available diffusers and lists mainly the diffusion coefficient but the scattering coefficient for (say) a coffered ceiling or a statue will typically not be found, at least not in the near future.
 It is more complex to measure a diffuser than an absorber, at least more difficult than the random incidence absorption coefficient mostly used in RT calculations.
 One of the reasons is that the diffusion coefficient will vary with the size of the diffuser (a problem also present with absorbers but to a lesser degree) and another that a diffuser will typically not diffuse equally in all directions.
 The ISO project group [ISO-2000] has developed a measurement procedure to measure a random incidence scattering coefficient but regarding e.g. size dependence it has similar difficulties (perhaps especially so for practical reasons since the method involves rotating a sample).
 So, what can then possibly be the good news?
 For RT estimation purposes the scattering coefficients do not have to be very detailed and a bit of physical reasoning will in most cases suffice!
-For ordinary building elements the following scattering coefficients are recommended (note that CATT-Acoustic™ assumes coefficients to be entered as % values 0..100 rather that fractions 0..1)
+For ordinary building elements the following scattering coefficients are recommended (note that CATT-Acoustic™ coefficients are entered as % values 0..100 (ABS) or fractions 0..1 (ABS1).